 However, the signal-to-noise ratio max of camera B is distinctly worse.
 In conditions with ample light, the noise of the light becomes the decisive factor.
 Because the value of the signal-to-noise ratio max depends directly on the maximum saturation capacity, camera A performs better in this regard.

-This example shows that in selecting the appropriate camera for an application the basic conditions need to be specified in detail to choose and identify the important parameters
+This example shows that in order to select the appropriate camera for an application, the basic conditions need to be specified in detail to be able to choose and identify the important parameters.